Last updated on September 14th, 2023

 Sultanahmet is a melting pot where tourists and locals cross every day.
 Despite the endless number of people in this area, you can’t miss visiting or even staying in this neighborhood to truly understand the magic that lives in Istanbul.

 This area is very popular among tourists thanks to all the sightseeing you can find here.
 So it gets crowded during the day.
-However, if you only have a few hours or days to stay in Istanbul, this is the must-visit area, even if you don’t get to go anywhere else.
+However, no matter if you have a 1 day in Istanbul or more time, this is the must-visit area, even if you don’t get to go anywhere else.

 Is Sultanahmet Worth Staying in?